Close

 Published by Programme B

-The fact that only a smaller percentage of the millennials owns homes does not mean that they do not want to own home.
-According to the bank of America, 72 percent of the millennials born between 1978 and 1995 will prefer to own a home as a top priority even more than getting married and having children.
+The fact that only a smaller percentage of millennials own homes does not mean that they do not want to own homes.
+According to the Bank of America, 72 percent of the millennials born between 1978 and 1995 will prefer to own a home as a top priority even more than getting married and having children.
 This proves that the millennials are more than willing to own homes but something is stopping them.
-What is that is stopping millennials from achieving their dreams of owning a home?
+What is stopping millennials from achieving their dreams of owning a home?
 Is it online loans?
 Or is it the delayed marriages?
-Well, to start with, there are some youths afraid of owning properties purely because of psychological reasons, most of them grew in a generation where there were a lot of evictions and foreclosures so why would they not be afraid of owning a property?
+Well, to start with, there are some youths afraid of owning properties purely because of psychological reasons, most of them grew up in a generation where there were a lot of evictions and foreclosures so why would they not be afraid of owning a property?
 But most of the reasons why the millennials are not owning homes are just material.
 Some of the obstacles that make the millennials unable to buy homes include:

 Millennials spend a lot of money on rent.

 Being real, a lot of young people prefers living in the cities compared to living in rural areas.
 In the urban centers, both the property value and the rent are generally higher.
-According to the bank of America, over 90 percent of the first-time home buyers would prefer buying homes in their preferred location and as we have seen most youths would rather stay in the urban centers and in urban centers houses are more expensive making it harder for them to own a home.
-The millennials continue to stay in the urban centers where the rent is up and according to the bank of America, nearly 30 percent of the millennials spend about 30 percent of their salaries on rent.
+According to the Bank of America, over 90 percent of first-time home buyers would prefer buying homes in their preferred location and as we have seen most youths would rather stay in the urban centers, and in urban centers houses are more expensive making it harder for them to own a home.
+The millennials continue to stay in the urban centers where the rent is up and according to the Bank of America, nearly 30 percent of the millennials spend about 30 percent of their salaries on rent.
 Spending such huge sums of money to pay rent simply mean that the millennials are rent-burdened.
 The rent-burdened household usually has higher eviction rates compared to houses where people spend lesser proportions to pay rent.
 It is very common to find a lot of rent-burdened individuals living in places like New York or San Francisco where the rent they pay outweighs the wages they normally get.

 If they have to spend huge sums of money just to pay rent it means saving up enough money to buy a home might be close to impossible.
 They cannot even be able to afford to pay the down payment and they just keep on hoping that one day they will save up enough money to buy a home.
 Coming across financial hardships right at the beginning of your house project could be nerve-racking, particularly if you have concerns that it’s going to jeopardize your entire venture.
-Bugis Credit can easily assist you in getting assembling your project started whilst keeping it on the right course all through each of the various stages.
+Bugis Credit can easily assist you in getting your project started whilst keeping it on the right course all through each of the various stages.
 Make sure you submit an application for your loan ahead of time so you are sure that it is in position for the time frame which the building contractors are going to be starting at your location.

-The huge burden of the student loan debt.
+The huge burden of student loan debt.

-Having said that, it seems like there is no winning for the millennials because according to a study carried out in 2018, most of the indebted graduates take at least four more years before they can put their first home payment as compared to those who did not take student loan back in college.
+Having said that, it seems like there is no winning for the millennials because according to a study carried out in 2018, most of the indebted graduates take at least four more years before they can make their first home payment as compared to those who did not take student loan back in college.
 And those who did not complete their college studies tend to take even more time before they can make their first down payment.

 The threat of another recession.